LZaplata/Booking/README.md

 }
 ````

-You have to register the library as extension in `config.neon` file.
+You have to register the library as an extension in `config.neon` file.

 ````neon
 extensions:
         booking: LZaplata\Booking\DI\BookingExtension
 ````

-Autowire library to presenter and autowire template factory
+Autowire a library to a presenter and autowire a template factory

 ````php
 use LZaplata\Booking\Booking;